 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem, so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem, so it can be addressed as quickly as possible.
 Learn more about palliative care .

-If cancer has spread to another location in the body from where it started, doctors call it metastatic cancer.
-If this happens, it is a good idea to talk with doctors who are experienced in treating this stage of cancer, because there can be different opinions about the best standard treatment plan.
+If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
 Also, clinical trials might be an option.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials .
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about how they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, possibly through a support group.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 If the sarcoma was originally in the arm or leg, the recurrence most commonly occurs in the lungs.
 Patients treated for sarcoma of the abdomen or torso are at risk for local, regional, or distant recurrence.

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Local recurrences often can be successfully treated with additional surgery plus radiation therapy, but the risks of side effects from these treatments tends to increase.
-Treatment for a distant recurrence is most successful for patients who have a small number of tumors that have spread to the lung that can be completely removed surgically or destroyed with radiofrequency ablation, which is the use of a needle inserted into the tumor to destroy the cancer with an electrical current, or with focused, high-dose radiation therapy.
+Treatment for a distant recurrence is most successful for patients who have a small number of tumors that have spread to the lung that can be completely removed surgically, destroyed with radiofrequency ablation, or destroyed with high-dose radiotherapy (also known as stereotactic body radiotherapy, SBRT, or gamma-knife radiotherapy):